kingthorin/neonmarker/README.md

 ### Help

-Basic help info is available both within ZAP and via the [wiki](https://github.com/kingthorin/neonmarker/wiki), including an example of how you can add color mappings via ZAP script.
+Basic help info is available both within ZAP and via the [ZAP website](https://www.zaproxy.org/docs/desktop/addons/neonmarker/), including an example of how you can add color mappings via ZAP script.

 ## Backlog/TODO